Skip to Content

 The term battery simply means an arrangement of rows and columns of identical cages connected together in a unit.
 When we refer to battery cages this is what we mean.
 There are battery cages and there are enriched or colony battery cages.

-It may surprise you to know that about forty per cent of egg-laying hens in the UK are still kept in cages for the majority of their lives.
+It may surprise you to know that nearly 23% of egg-laying hens in the UK are still kept in cages for the majority of their lives.
 This is something we are very concerned about.
 On RSPCA Assured farms, hens can never be kept in cages and must always be looked after according to the RSPCA’s strict higher welfare standards.

 Are Battery Hens Illegal?